-If you have submitted a will for probate to the Martin County probate court, you may be pleasantly surprised to learn that the State of Florida does not exact an estate tax.
-This benefit does not mean, however, that assets are exempt from federal estate tax law.
+If you have submitted a will for probate to the Martin County probate court, you may be pleasantly surprised to learn that the State of Florida does not impose an estate tax.
+This benefit, however, does not mean that assets are exempt from federal estate tax law.

-If you are concerned that you may be leaving your loved ones with less because of estate taxes, or if you are now administering a will and are worried about estate taxes, it would be wise to consult an attorney.
-Local counsel may be adept at issues involving estate tax in Palm City probate cases.
+If, as a high-net-worth individual, you are concerned that you may be leaving your loved ones with less because of estate taxes, or if you are now administering a will for a high-net-worth individual and are worried about estate taxes, it would be wise to consult an attorney.
+Led by John Mangan, who is certified by the Florida Bar, attorneys at Beacon Legacy Law are adept at addressing estate tax issues in probate cases.

 Probating an Estate in Palm City

 The regulations for probating a will in Palm City have been codified by the Florida Statutes and the Florida Probate Rules.
-Probate is a court-monitored process for ensuring that a deceased person’s wishes for their property are honored and that any valid creditors are paid.
+Probate is a court-monitored process that ensures a deceased person's wishes for their property are honored and that any valid creditors are paid.

 In Palm City probate cases, the departed is often called the decedent.
-Those who are meant to receive the bequeathed property are frequently referred to as the beneficiaries.
+Those intended to receive the bequeathed property are often referred to as beneficiaries.

 Whether the decedent left a will or not, the probate court will officially appoint a personal representative to supervise matters relating to the estate.
 Some of the personal representative’s duties, in addition to valuing assets and distributing gifts to the beneficiaries, may include paying creditors and taxes.